 Does Chase’s 5/24 rule apply to the Ink Business Preferred?

 One interesting detail to note about the Ink Business Preferred is how Chase treats this card in relation to its infamous 5/24 rule.
 While personal credit cards all count toward the rule, many business credit cards from Chase don’t count against you when you apply for a new Chase credit card.

 You do have to be compliant with the Chase 5/24 rule to be eligible for the Ink Business Preferred, meaning you have to have less than five new cards in the last 24 months to be considered.
 However, your Ink Business Preferred application won’t count against you when you apply for other Chase credit cards.

 The bottom line

-Other reasons to get this business credit card include its reasonable $95 annual fee, the fact you get free employee cards, the lack of foreign transaction fees and Ink Business Preferred benefits.
-Those benefits include trip cancellation and interruption insurance, cellphone protection, primary auto rental coverage when you rent a car for business purposes and extended warranties.
+Other reasons to get this business credit card include its reasonable $95 annual fee, the fact you get free employee cards, the lack of foreign transaction fees and various Ink Business Preferred benefits.
+Those benefits include trip cancellation and interruption insurance, cellphone protection, primary auto rental coverage when you rent a car for business purposes and extended warranty coverage.